witwald/RAD/README.md

 This program is an interactive numerical analysis code for the study of linear electroacoustic systems using the T-matrix technique.

-Program RAD was written by Michael Lampton as part of a study of acoustic resonances in transmission-line and bass-reflex loudspeaker enclosures.
+Program RAD was originally written by Michael Lampton as part of a study of acoustic resonances in transmission-line and bass-reflex loudspeaker enclosures.
 It provides examples of techniques that are useful in interactively modifying parameter arrays, building a system T-matrix,